Police Athletic League Front Desk Clerk in Manhattan, New York

-We are looking for a part-time Front Desk Clerk who will be responsible for assisting in overall administration of the center which includes but is not limited to the following: crowd control and management of lobby area, professional use of phones, membership registration, documentation of member and staff attendance, distribution of program information to youth, parents and visitors, and other administrative duties as assigned by the center director.
+We are looking for a part-time Front Desk Clerk who will be responsible for assisting in the overall administration of the center which includes but is not limited to the following: crowd control and management of lobby area, professional use of phones, a membership registration, documentation of member and staff attendance, distribution of program information to youth, parents and visitors, and other administrative duties as assigned by the center director.

 Major Duties & Responsibilities